rvantonisse/learn-vue-with-nuxt/docs/decisions.md

 After a few minutes of scanning and scrolling I found what I was looking for and ended at: https://vuejs.org/v2/guide/single-file-components.html (looking at the Hello.vue component)

+### A Nuxt Page and fetching data

+To get data from SWAPI into the page I had to checkout NuxtJS' docs.
+First I found info about fetching data https://nuxtjs.org/docs/2.x/features/data-fetching then looked to other properties https://nuxtjs.org/docs/2.x/directory-structure/pages#properties.
+Shortly after I stumbled upon https://nuxtjs.org/docs/2.x/features/data-fetching#async-data to fetch data used to pre render instead of fetching data client side.

+Now that it is clear how to get the data from SWAPI into my Star Wars website I can start refactoring the API calls into a utility class, e.g. `SwapiResource` or find something available.
+This will make the code more readable when different variants are used (people, planets, etc).